BhAvYa010/Obstacle-avoiding-Robot-using-arduino/README.md

 # Obstacle-avoiding-Robot
-Obstacle avoiding for any device can be implemented using this code , an arduino , a servo motor, ultrasonic sensor and motor driver.
+Obstacle avoiding for robot or car can be implemented using this code , an arduino , a servo motor, ultrasonic sensor and motor driver with utmost accuracy.